-33.4 Data privacy
+34.4 Data privacy

-The Agent may collect, use and disclose personal data about the Borrower and other Finance Parties (if it is an individual) or individuals associated with the Borrower and/or Finance Parties (whether or not it is an individual), so that the Agent can carry out its obligations to the Borrower and/or, as the case may be, Finance Party and for other related purposes, including auditing, monitoring and analysis of its business, fraud and crime prevention, money laundering, legal and regulatory compliance, and the marketing by the Agent or members of HSBC Holdings PLC together with its subsidiary undertakings from time to time of other services.
+The Agent may collect, use and disclose personal data about the Borrower and other Finance Parties (if it is an individual) or individuals associated with the Borrower and/or Finance Parties (whether or not it is an individual), so that the Agent can carry out its obligations to the Borrower and/or, as the case may be, Finance Party and for other related purposes, including auditing, monitoring and analysis of its business, fraud and crime prevention, money laundering, legal and regulatory compliance, and the marketing by the Agent or members of HSBC Group of other services.
 The Agent may also transfer the personal data to any country (including countries outside where the Agent provides the services to be provided under the terms of this Agreement where there may be less stringent data protection laws) to process information on the Agent's behalf.
-Where it is processed, the personal data will be protected by security measures and a degree of care to which all members of the HSBC Group and their staff are subject and will only be used in accordance with the Borrower's and/or as the case may be, the Finance Party's instructions.
-In this clause 33.4, the HSBC Group means HSBC Holdings plc together with its subsidiary undertakings from time to time.
+Where it is processed by the Agent of its agents or delegates within the HSBC Group, the personal data will be protected by security measures and a degree of care to which all members of the HSBC Group and their staff are subject and will only be used in accordance with the Agent's instructions.

-33.5 Entire agreement
+34.5 Entire agreement

-This clause 33 constitutes the entire agreement between the Parties in relation to the obligations of the Finance Parties under the Finance Documents regarding Confidential Information and supersedes any previous agreement, whether express or implied, regarding Confidential Information.
+This clause 34 constitutes the entire agreement between the Parties in relation to the obligations of the Finance Parties under the Finance Documents regarding Confidential Information and supersedes any previous agreement, whether express or implied, regarding Confidential Information.

-33.6 Inside information
+34.6 Inside information